 Go for Polyurethane Bushings

 Most Jeeps have rubber bushings that are shielded against road vibrations.
-These bushings are less on maintenance and inexpensive as well.
+These bushings are less maintenance and inexpensive as well.
 However, the only drawback of rubber bushing is that they tend to compress, expanse, and flex.
 Consequently, it disturbs the alignment and deteriorates the handling too.
 However, the best way to improve the handling is by swapping the rubber bushings with the polyurethane ones.

-A good aspect to consider about the polyurethane bushings is that they are affordable, durable and stiffer.
+A good aspect to consider about polyurethane bushings is that they are affordable, durable, and stiffer.
 As a result of it, the handling becomes much better, thus making the ride smoother.
 Likewise, the polyurethane bushings do not stretch, flex, or compress.
 Eventually, it prevents any changes in the alignment of the vehicle.

 Setting Up a Camber Kit